 BYRON BAY HISTORY

-From here, these settlers pioneered the uniqueness of Byron Bay, including respect for and consultation with the local Indigenous people, which continues today.
+From here, these settlers pioneered the uniqueness of Byron Bay, including the respect for and consultation with the local Indigenous people, which continues today.

 This busy beach is home to the iconic Byron Bay Surf Lifesaving Club, one of the oldest clubs in Australia and the proud home of the lifeguards who patrol the beach in the summer months.